Do I need New Zealand qualifications for Green List roles?

 If you're unsure whether your current qualification meets Green List requirements, you can explore our relocation and visa guidance resources at:

-We help overseas professionals understand their eligibility clearly before they make expensive decisions.
+We help overseas professionals understand their eligibility clearly before they make expensive decisions through our overseas career advisory and relocation services.